portiaAI/portia-agent-examples/ai-research-agent/README.md

 4. Install the dependencies by running `poetry install`.
 5. Install 'ffmpeg' by following the steps [here](https://chatgpt.com/share/67cf7d0f-fd38-8007-9d94-2bae48fd7311) - this is needed for the podcast generation.
 6. If you want to improve the quality of the speech in your podcast, follow the steps [here](https://github.com/souzatharsis/podcastfy/blob/a68ea95e96952f34338e86c8ef6395f402d53830//usage/config.md#setting-up-google-tts-model) to set up a Gemini API key capable of using Google's Multi-Speaker voices, and out this key into your .env fila as: `GEMINI_API_KEY=<key>`.
-7. Run the `agent.py` file by running `poetry run python agent.py`.
+7. If you only want the agent to post to slack, run the `agent.py` file by running `poetry run python agent.py`.
+If you would also like to post to discord, run `poetry run python discord_bot.py`

 ## Running the example